 After residency at the University of Washington in Seattle, he spent a year caring for Afghan refugees in Pakistan.
 Upon his return, he chose a career as a community clinic provider at the 45th St Clinic and served as medical director until 1999.
 He came to Swedish Family Medicine to teach in 2000 and really enjoys practicing and teaching medicine.
 He sees patients at Downtown Family Medicine, a small clinic caring for the underserved in downtown Seattle.
-His clinical interests are obstetrics, mental health, and procedural training.
+His clinical interests are obstetrics, addiction medicine, and procedural training.

 He completed fellowships in Faculty Development and Genetics in Primary Care.

 In 2003, he started the obstetrics fellowship, which provides advanced training in operative obstetrics to family physicians.
 The fellowship has sixty five graduates and roughly 80% are currently doing cesarean sections in diverse practice locations all across the country.
 The fellowship gives him a chance to work with incredibly talented and motivated family physicians, which he really enjoys.